 The accounting policies detailed in the following notes have been applied consistently to all periods presented in these financial statements and have been applied consistently by the Group.

-There have been no new accounting standards adopted by the Group for the year ended 31 December 2020, and there are no accounting standards affecting the financial statements for the year ending 31 December 2021.
+There have been no new accounting standards adopted by the Group for the year ended 31 December 2021.